pleasemarkdarkly/natasha-s-clocky/Readme.md

 ### crontab script

 Just to test all the paths were set properly.
+And then remove the temporary build images.

 ```bash
  #!/bin/bash